Galleries

 The Afro-American Cultural Center’s mission is to preserve, investigate, and promote the intellectual, cultural, and social movement traditions of the African Diaspora.

 Applicants should submit a written proposal clearly describing the purpose of the work and its relationship to the mission of the Afro American Cultural Center at Yale.
-Proposals should include the title of the exhibition and related supplemental materials (date, theme, participants, duration).
-For any questions regarding the AfAm House’s art gallery, please contact AfAm House leadership.
+Proposals should include the title of the exhibition and related supplemental materials (installation date, theme, participants, duration).
+For any questions regarding the AfAm House’s art gallery, please contact the AfAm House Reservation Team at afamhousereservation@gmail.com.

 Allan and Leah Rabinowitz Gallery